-- IV.
-As part of this conversation, seek to understand more about how the planning process (and any delays, perceived or real) affects decisions over land options. - V. More actively link Registered Providers with land promoters so that the promoters can better understand the issues that could arise in the future (and which potentially influence the thinking of developers that would otherwise be purchasing and taking forward those sites). - 3.5 Added to the above it is important to include in this Action Plan recommendations for improving housing delivery contained in the Homes and Housing Strategy 2019 2024 and Homelessness Reduction and Rough Sleeper Strategy 2019 2024.
-These are as follows: - Producing a Joint Local Plan to provide clear policy and direction to all involved with site allocations that are deliverable, supported by an Infrastructure Delivery Plan. - Ensuring a smarter and improved pre-application process. - Ensuring applications are approved on time and Section 106 agreements are signed off promptly. - Discharging planning conditions promptly to ensure development can commence. - Viability testing of proposed land allocations at plan making stage. - Reviewing stalled sites to ensure blockages and delays to development are resolved. - Creating a flexible approach to tenure mix to accelerate delivery. - Developing new private homes through Council owned housing companies. - Developing 214 new council homes in Babergh and 200 in Mid Suffolk through the Housing Revenue Account in the period up to 2022. - Delivering a specific programme of housing development tailored to meet the needs of rural communities; this could include space standards, accessibility standards. - Increasing the supply of Specialist and Accessible housing through enhanced policies within the Joint Local Plan. - Using compulsory purchase order powers, where appropriate, to unlock stalled sites and/or land allocations. - Creating a stronger relationship with Homes England and optimise the funding streams for which we are eligible, including borrowing within the Housing Revenue Account (HRA). - Promoting and support the delivery of community-led housing schemes and formation of Community Land Trusts. - Identifying opportunities to increase new homes supply with additional partners including for-profit housing associations.
+- III.
+Given that it has been in place for over three years, it has had time to bed in and therefore applicants should be familiar with it and have a good appreciation of any issues it has created.
+This should be part of a greater willingness to have a more open conversation with regular promoters, investors and developers in Mid Suffolk. - IV.
+As part of this conversation, seek to understand more about how the planning process (and any delays, perceived or real) affects decisions over land options. - V. More actively link Registered Providers with land promoters so that the promoters can better understand the issues that could arise in the future (and which potentially influence the thinking of developers that would otherwise be purchasing and taking forward those sites). - 3.5 Added to the above it is important to include in this Action Plan recommendations for improving housing delivery contained in the Homes and Housing Strategy 2019-2024 and Homelessness Reduction and Rough Sleeper Strategy 2019-2024.
+These are as follows: - - Producing a Joint Local Plan to provide clear policy and direction to all involved with site allocations that are deliverable, supported by an Infrastructure Delivery Plan. - Ensuring a smarter and improved pre-application process. - Ensuring applications are approved on time and Section 106 agreements are signed off promptly. - Discharging planning conditions promptly to ensure development can commence. - Viability testing of proposed land allocations at plan making stage. - Reviewing stalled sites to ensure blockages and delays to development are resolved. - Creating a flexible approach to tenure mix to accelerate delivery. - Developing new private homes through Council owned housing companies. - Developing 200 new council homes in Mid Suffolk and 214 in Babergh through the Housing Revenue Account in the period up to 2022. - Delivering a specific programme of housing development tailored to meet the needs of rural communities; this could include space standards, accessibility standards. - Increasing the supply of Specialist and Accessible housing through enhanced policies within the Joint Local Plan. - Using compulsory purchase order powers, where appropriate, to unlock stalled sites and/or land allocations.

-3.6 It is apparent the progress and success of housing delivery is a collaborative process between both the public and private sector and communities.
-It is recognised Babergh District Council is undertaking a number of steps and measures as seen from the solutions and general recommendations earlier for delivery to be achieved.
-But, in reviewing all data and issues it is apparent Babergh District Council plays a small but influential part in the delivery success process.
+- Creating a stronger relationship with Homes England and optimise the funding streams for which we are eligible, including borrowing within the Housing Revenue Account (HRA). - Promoting and support the delivery of community-led housing schemes and formation of Community Land Trusts. - Identifying opportunities to increase new homes supply with additional partners including for-profit housing associations. - 3.6 It is apparent the progress and success of housing delivery is a collaborative process between both the public and private sector and communities.
+It is recognised Mid Suffolk District Council is undertaking a number of steps and measures as seen from the solutions and general recommendations earlier for delivery to be achieved.
+But, in reviewing all data and issues it is apparent Mid Suffolk Council plays a small but influential part in the delivery success process.
 The Council can continue to add value to the process by monitoring, reviewing and continuing engagement, measuring progress through this Housing Delivery Test Action Plan and any other relevant monitoring document.